282tulsi/Medical-Transcriptions-SOAP-format/README.md

 Subjective sentences describe people's opinions, points-of-view, interpretations, comparisons, sentiments, judgments, appraisals or feelings toward entities, events and their properties.

+Subjective classification of a sentence is done using Bi-directional GRU's model.

 Chief-Complaint : Previously scheduled appointments(annual check-up or follow-up) Follow up condition is classified based on doctor patient conversation consisting of greetings,salutations among the conversation.